melodee-project/melodee-next/docs/API_IMPLEMENTATION_PHASES.md

 - Clearly separate any remaining OpenSubsonic usage (if kept at all) for purely compatibility/demo browsing.
 - Guarantee that every admin feature maps to a documented, tested Melodee endpoint.

-**Backend API Tasks (Melodee API)**
-- [x] Ensure admin features in the current frontend map to `/api/...` endpoints listed in `docs/INTERNAL_API_ROUTES.md`.
-- [x] Audit and, where needed, refine existing handlers in `src/internal/handlers` and routing in `src/api/main.go` for:
-  - [x] Libraries: stats, scan, process, move‑ok, list.
-  - [x] DLQ/admin jobs: list DLQ, requeue, purge, job detail (current implementation returns minimal placeholder data).
-  - [x] Shares: CRUD.
-  - [x] Settings: get/update single key.
-  - [x] Any additional admin dashboards or metrics endpoints used by the admin dashboard view.
-- [x] Ensure all admin endpoints enforce appropriate auth/role checks via `middleware.NewAuthMiddleware(...).AdminOnly()` where required.
-- [x] Align `docs/INTERNAL_API_ROUTES.md`, `docs/melodee-v1.0.0-openapi.yaml`, and the actual handler/frontend shapes (for example, `PUT /api/settings/:key` vs `PUT /api/settings` with body `{key, value}`).

-**Frontend Refactor Tasks (Admin React App)**
-- [x] Ensure core admin functions in `src/frontend/src/services/apiService.js` (`authService`, `userService`, `playlistService`, `adminService`, `libraryService`, `metricsService`) use `/api/...` paths consistent with backend routing.
-- [x] Decide whether any `/rest/...` helpers used by admin views are actually needed; if not, remove them or hide them behind a clearly delineated "Subsonic compatibility" feature flag (see `mediaService` in `apiService.js`).
-- [x] Ensure admin components/pages (e.g., `AdminDashboard`, `UsersPage`, `LibraryManagement`, `DLQManagement`, `SharesManagement`, `SettingsManagement`) call APIs via `apiService` and target `/api/...` endpoints.
-- [x] Add or extend frontend tests around admin flows to validate request/response shapes against the Melodee API contracts.

-**Unit & Integration Testing (Admin + API)**
-- [x] Backend:
-  - [x] Add handler-level tests (in `src/internal/handlers/*_test.go`) for each admin endpoint used by the frontend, asserting both happy paths and error states (auth failures, validation errors, not found, etc.).
-  - [x] Add integration tests that emulate typical admin workflows: managing users, viewing DLQ, updating settings, managing libraries and shares.
-- [x] Frontend:
-  - [x] Add or extend unit tests around `apiService` consumers (using Jest/React Testing Library or the existing test stack) to ensure correct request shapes and error handling.
-  - [x] Where practical, add integration tests that mock the Melodee API and validate end-to-end admin flows (login → dashboard → manage users/playlists/jobs).

-**Documentation Tasks**
-- [x] Add a short subsection to `docs/API_DEFINITIONS.md` that explicitly states: "The Admin UI uses the Melodee API (`/api/...`) for all administrative operations; OpenSubsonic (`/rest/...`) is reserved for compatibility with external clients."
-- [x] Document expected environment variables for the admin frontend (e.g., `REACT_APP_API_BASE_URL`) in `docs/README.md` or a dedicated frontend README.
-- [x] Optionally, add a short "Admin API usage" section to `docs/IMPLEMENTATION_GUIDE.md` or `docs/TECHNICAL_SPEC.md` linking the admin features to their corresponding Melodee endpoints.
+**Backend API Tasks (Melodee API) – Remaining**

+- [X] **Align settings endpoint shape across docs, backend, and frontend**
+  - Decide on the canonical contract for updating settings:
+    - Option A: `PUT /api/settings/:key` with body `{ value }`.
+    - Option B: `PUT /api/settings` with body `{ key, value }`.
+  - Update `docs/INTERNAL_API_ROUTES.md`, `docs/melodee-v1.0.0-openapi.yaml`, and handler code in `src/internal/handlers/settings.go` (or equivalent) to use the chosen pattern.
+  - Update `adminService.updateSetting` in `src/frontend/src/services/apiService.js` to match the canonical contract and add/adjust tests to lock this in.

+**Frontend Refactor & Testing Tasks – Remaining**

+- [X] **Limit `/rest/...` helpers to clearly flagged compatibility features**
+  - Review usage of `mediaService` in `src/frontend/src/services/apiService.js` and any components that call it.
+  - If admin UI does not strictly require Subsonic helpers, either:
+    - remove those calls from admin views, or
+    - gate them behind an explicit "Subsonic compatibility" or "demo browsing" feature flag (for example, an env variable or config toggle passed down to components).
+  - Document this in a short comment near `mediaService` and, if appropriate, in a small "Subsonic compatibility" section of the frontend README.

+- [X] **Add frontend tests for admin flows against Melodee contracts**
+  - For each major admin area (users, libraries, DLQ, shares, settings), add Jest/React Testing Library tests that:
+    - render the relevant component with mocked `apiService` responses,
+    - assert that the component issues the expected `/api/...` calls with correct method, path, and payload, and
+    - verify that error states (for example 401/403, validation errors) are handled in the UI as intended.
+  - Optionally add higher-level tests that simulate simple flows (login → navigate to admin dashboard → perform one action in each admin area) using mocked APIs.

+**Unit & Integration Testing (Admin + API) – Remaining**

+- [X] **Backend admin endpoint coverage**
+  - Ensure there are handler-level tests for **each** admin-facing endpoint used by the frontend, including:
+    - DLQ: `/api/admin/jobs/dlq`, `/api/admin/jobs/requeue`, `/api/admin/jobs/purge`, `/api/admin/jobs/:id`,
+    - Libraries admin actions: `/api/libraries/*` and `/api/admin/capacity*`,
+    - Shares: `/api/shares` CRUD,
+    - Settings: `/api/settings` (or `/api/settings/:key`, depending on final contract).
+  - For each, cover at least one happy path and key error states (unauthorized/forbidden, invalid input, not found).

+- [X] **End-to-end admin workflow tests (API level)**
+  - Add integration-style tests (for example in `src/internal/tests` or a dedicated admin workflow test file) that:
+    - create or authenticate an admin user,
+    - perform a small but representative sequence for each admin area (for example: create user → list users; enqueue library scan → query library stats; create share → list shares; inspect DLQ item → requeue it; update a setting and verify it reads back), and
+    - assert that responses conform to the Melodee API contracts.

+- [X] **Frontend workflow tests (optional but recommended)**
+  - Add a small number of high-level frontend tests that mock the Melodee API and validate basic admin flows:
+    - login → view dashboard metrics,
+    - navigate to DLQ management → list items → trigger requeue,
+    - navigate to settings → update a setting and see confirmation,
+    - navigate to shares → create/delete a share.
+  - These tests should live alongside existing frontend tests and reuse shared test utilities where possible.

+**Documentation Tasks – Remaining**

+- [X] **Document admin frontend environment variables in one place**
+  - Add or update a section (for example in `docs/README.md` or a dedicated `docs/FRONTEND_README.md`) that clearly lists environment variables used by the admin frontend, including `REACT_APP_API_BASE_URL` and any feature flags controlling Subsonic compatibility features.
+  - Link this section from `docs/API_DEFINITIONS.md` so that API and frontend configuration guidance stay discoverable.

 ---